JW-Yan/JW-Yan.github.io/_pages/contact.md

 Associate Professor
 Director of Bioinformatics <br>
 Department of Biomedical Engineering and Informatics <br>
-Luddy School of Informatics, Computing and Engineering Indiana University
+Luddy School of Informatics, Computing and Engineering <br>
+Indiana University
 Indianapolis, IN 46202.